 Can I make copies?

-Use microform scanners to make digital (.gif, .jpg, .pdf, etc.) files or reader/printers to print paper copies.
-Read more about our microform readers, printers, and scanners.
+Use microform scanners to make digital (.gif, .jpg, .pdf, etc.) files or print to the UW Libraries' networked printer for $0.12 per page.
+Read more about our scanning equipment.